 Effectively communicate physics based analyses to expert and non-expert audiences.

 Constructively criticise evidence, arguments and conclusions wherever they are encountered.

-Although not all three core third year courses above are not required for the major, they are all recommended for students who might consider doing an honours degree in physics.
+Although not all third year courses are required for the major, they are recommended for students who might consider doing an honours degree in physics.